dandeannie/edusphere-education-platform/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙋‍♂️ Support

-For questions or support:
-- Email: hello@edusphere.io
-- Phone: +1 (408) 555-1234
-- Create an issue in this repository

 ## 🎯 Roadmap

 - [ ] User authentication system